-Turbinado (or any raw sugar)
+Organic turbinado (or any raw sugar)

 Preheat the oven to 350 degrees.

 Slice the ends off the butternut squash then slice it in half lengthwise.
 Scoop the seeds and mushy inner membrane out of each half.
 Using a good vegetable peeler, peel the skin off both halves.
 Chop the squash into half inch pieces.
-Spread on a foil-lined cookie sheet.
+Spread on a foil-lined baking sheet.

 Pour 1-2 teaspoons of extra-virgin olive oil across all the squash and mix the pieces around so they're evenly coated.
 Sprinkle everything liberally with sea salt.
 Divide the squash into two even portions.